Packed with a mouthwatering bite of a satisfying crunch of goodness in every bite of this Baked Cinnamon Apple Crisp this recipe is for you.

 Real Maple Syrup: Real or sometimes called pure maple syrup has no artificial ingredients.
 It's made from the concentration of sap of a sugar maple tree.
 Real or pure maple syrup is much healthier than the fake maple syrup.

-Ground Cinnamon: Ground cinnamon comes from the inner bark of several tree types, called the genus Cinnamomun.
-Cinnamon is commonly used in baking and even in condiments.
+Ground Cinnamon: Ground cinnamon comes from the inner bark of several tree types, called the genus Cinnamon.
+I commonly used cinnamon in baking and even in condiments.

-Allspice: Allspice is made out of dried berries.
+Allspice: They made allspice out of dried berries.
 It comes from a plant known as the Pimenta silica.
-The flavor of allspice is similar to cinnamon, nutmeg, cloves and pepper.
+The flavor of allspice is like cinnamon, nutmeg, cloves and pepper.
 It adds a subtle flavor to most dishes.

 Fresh Thyme Leaves: These woody type of leaves should be chopped up with the leaves.
-Thyme is commonly used in deserts, vegetables, potatoes and even fresh bread.
-It is popular in mediterranean style cooking.
+I commonly used thyme in deserts, vegetables, potatoes and even fresh bread.
+It is popular in Mediterranean style cooking.

 Salt: Have you ever noticed that salt is almost in every single recipe?
 That's because it is used to add texture, enhance flavor and acts as a binder when holding a recipe together.